-Heather was able to travel to Botswana and witness the water dedication ceremony as well as visit the orphanage and diamond polishing facilities Kalahari Dream Diamonds help support.
-She kept a journal of her time there and what an amazing experience it was!
-Read the first entry below and check back next week for part two and three of her Kalahari trip.
+Our diamond buyer was able to travel to Botswana and witness the water dedication ceremony as well as visit the orphanage and diamond polishing facilities Kalahari Dream Diamonds help support.
+She kept a journal of her time there and what an amazing experience it was – read on to learn more!

 As an avid bird watcher and lover, at first I was upset and didn’t want the man to kill the bird.
 However, I looked around and quickly realized that this man was living in a village without water and he was just trying to provide a meal for his family.